- Iron supplements for pregnant women

 Whether you have given birth vaginally or abdominally (via C-section) it is expected that there will be some level of blood loss.

-Without a supplement it can take up to 18 months to regain pre-pregnancy iron levels, so taking a good quality Iron supplement is a great idea.
+Without a supplement, it can take up to 18 months to regain pre-pregnancy iron levels, so taking a good quality Iron supplement is a great idea.

 Having enough Iron and Iron stores and avoiding having inadequate iron is also linked with avoiding fatigue and low mood – both incredibly important in the 4th trimester.